daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-woow we are finally back in business :tada:
+And we're finally back in business! :tada:

 ### Back to coverage

-With this added test we made progress.
+With this added test we made some progress.

 ```
 =============================== Coverage summary ===============================